SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 {{</tab>}}
 {{<tab tabNum="2">}}
-Let's assume that we really want something more interesting than "Hello, World!" as part of our application and we really want to be running a web service that turns random phrases into `cowsay`.
+Let's assume that we really want something more interesting than "Hello, World!" as part of our application and we really want to be running a web service that turns random phrases into `cowsay` (a nice article introducing cowsay can he found[here](https://opensource.com/article/18/12/linux-toy-cowsay)).

 First let's add the cowsay npm module: